Living as a couple in a van full-time can be really challenging.

-- Does this relationship bring me happiness and fulfillment?
+- Does this relationship bring me happiness and fulfilment?

 - Does this relationship help THEM to grow?

-- Does this relationship bring THEM happiness and fulfillment?
+- Does this relationship bring THEM happiness and fulfilment?

 If you can keep working to make the answer to those questions yes, then you are going to have a wonderful life together, even in the most challenging of circumstances!